 - Do not drive on a sidewalk, except to cross it to enter or exit a driveway or alley.
 When crossing, yield to all pedestrians.

 - Do not stop in a crosswalk.
 You will place pedestrians in danger.

-- Remember, if a pedestrian makes eye contact with you, he or she is ready to cross the street.
+- Remember, if a pedestrian makes eye contact with you, they are ready to cross the street.
 Yield to the pedestrian.

-- Allow older pedestrians, disabled pedestrians, and pedestrians with young children sufficient time to cross the street.
+- Allow sufficient time to cross the street for:

-IMPORTANT: Blind pedestrians rely on the sound of your vehicle to become aware of your vehicle’s presence.
+Important: Blind pedestrians rely on the sound of your vehicle to become aware of your vehicle’s presence, and the sound of the pedestrian signal to know when they are able to safely cross the street.
 It is important that you stop your vehicle within 5 feet of the crosswalk.
 Drivers of hybrid or electric vehicles must remain especially aware that the lack of engine noise may cause a blind pedestrian to assume there is not a vehicle nearby.
 Follow this cue:

-- When a blind person pulls in his or her cane and steps away from the intersection, this gesture usually means for you to go (additional information regarding blind pedestrians can be found here).
+- When a blind person pulls in their cane and steps away from the intersection, this gesture usually means for you to go (additional information regarding blind pedestrians can be found here).